Combining Context Awareness and Planning to Learn Behavior Trees from Demonstration: Proposed Method

 \subsection{Demonstrating a task}

 The teaching method is kinesthetic and there are three actions available: a \textit{Pick} action will close the robot grippers around the target object and a \textit{Place} or \textit{Drop} action will open the grippers, releasing the object.
-For all actions, the pose of the end-effector is recorded as the target pose for that action.
+Thus, a demonstration is performed by dragging the robot end-effector to the desired pose and by selecting one of the available actions in a simple GUI.
+For all actions, the pose of the end-effector is recorded as the target pose for that action and in the reference frame of every object in the scene that matters for the task.
+The relevant objects, must be defined prior to the beginning of the demonstration.